AtharvBhorkar/CODSOFT/Task3 --> Calculator/Description/README.md

 4. The `C` button clears the screen, and the `⟵` button deletes the last entered character.
 5. If an invalid operation is attempted, an **Error** message is displayed.

+# Click on this link to run the program = https://github.com/AtharvBhorkar/CODSOFT/releases/tag/Projects